nyunAI/SFSD-LLM/README.md

 **Comments :**
 To be able to run the evaluation functions present in our repository it is neccessary to pull the master branch from the llm-evaluation-harness: https://github.com/EleutherAI/lm-evaluation-harness/tree/master and run the command 'pip install -e' from inside the pulled repository.

-In *Step 1* a different dataset names can be passed as arguements as well as an arguement as 'combination' can be passed depending on which the low rank decomposition will be done.
+In *Step 1* different dataset names can be passed as arguements as well as an arguement as 'combination' can be passed depending on which the low rank decomposition will be done.

 Similarly in *Step 2* the rank search can be done using different datasets which can be passed as arguements to the script.